hifarer/vueditor/README.md

 ## Features

-- No jQuery, Bootstrap or any other font file needed
-- Light weighted
+- Light weighted, very few dependencies
-- Using .vue file development mode
-- Based on npm + webpack + babel, using ES2015
+- Plugin support

 ## Installation
 ```javascript
 npm install vueditor
 ```

-If you prefer to use it via script tag, just add "vueditor.min.js", "vueditor.min.css" to your page.
+If you prefer to use it via script tag, just add `vueditor.min.js`, `vueditor.min.css` to your page.

 ## Usage